nalej/docs/tutorials/endtoendtutorial.md

 ## The Scenario

 We are going to build a fancy thermometer.
-For this, we will use a brand new Raspberry Pi as a temperature sensor, and we will have a web interface to see what it measures.
+For this, we will use a brand new Raspberry Pi with a temperature sensor (the DHT22 sensor, specifically), and we will have a web interface to see what it measures.
 We will deploy an instance of Kibana with ElasticSearch, and the device will collect the data that Kibana is going to manage.

 That device would be our Raspberry Pi, so we will install Nalej SDK in it, and activate and configure the SDK so that it connects with Nalej automatically.